JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

 [...]
 ```

-Some languages consider parsing strings as numbers or formatting numbers as strings to be conversions
+Some languages consider parsing strings as numbers or formatting numbers as strings to be
-(many dynamic languages will even perform conversion for you automatically), however Julia does
+conversions (many dynamic languages will even perform conversion for you automatically).
-not: even though some strings can be parsed as numbers, most strings are not valid representations
+Even though some strings can be parsed as numbers, most strings are not valid
-of numbers, and only a very limited subset of them are.
-Therefore in Julia the dedicated `parse`
+representations of numbers.
+Therefore in Julia, converting strings to numbers must be done
-function must be used to perform this operation, making it more explicit.
+explicitly using the dedicated `parse` function.

 ### When is `convert` called?